ShaSchangali/42_Projects/ft_born_to_be_root/README.md

 - Part 8 - Commands for UFW, Group, Host, lsblk and SSH

 ## Bonus
-This guide has 2 Parts:
-- Part 0 - Installation Lighttpd MariaDB PHP (LLMP) Stack
+- Part 1 - Installation Lighttpd MariaDB PHP (LLMP)
-- Part 1 - Installing Lighttpd
+- Part 2 - Installing Lighttpd
-- Part 2 - Installing & Configuring MariaDB
+- Part 3 - Installing & Configuring MariaDB
-- Part 3 - Installing PHP
+- Part 4 - Installing PHP
-- Part 4 - Downloading & Configuring WordPress
+- Part 5 - Downloading & Configuring WordPress
-- Part 5 - Configuring Lighttpd
+- Part 6 - Configuring Lighttpd

 - File Transfer Protocol (FTP)
 - Part 1 - Installing & Configuring FTP
 - Part 2 - Connecting to Server via FTP

-## Part 0 - Questions & Answers
+## Questions & Answers

 ### Difference between Debian and CentOS?
 Debian is a lot easier to update then CentOS when a new version is released.
 Debian is more user-friendly and supports many libraries, filesystems and architecture.
 It also has more options for customisation.
 If you are a larger business CentOS offers more Enterprise features and excellent support for the Enterprise software.

-### What is a Virtual Machine?
+### Difference between Debian and CentOS?
 Is a resource that uses software instead of a physical computer to run programs or apps.
 Each VM has its own operating system and functions separately, so you can have more than one VM per machine.
 Can be used to test applications in a safe, separate environment.
 Works by using software to simulate virtual hardware and run on a host machine.

 ### What is the difference between aptitude and APT (Advanced Packaging Tool)?